Solanum lycopersicum

 Western South America and Central America

 Sorting plants into determinate and indeterminate types matters more than variety names.
-Determinate plants stop growing around 3-4 ft and set most of their fruit at once, while indeterminate plants keep vining and flowering until hard frost.
+Determinate plants stop around 3-4 ft and set most fruit at once; indeterminate plants keep vining, flowering, and needing taller support until hard frost.

 Planning your bed layout around mature size helps avoid the crowded jungle that often shows up in first-year gardens.
 We space plants 18-24 inches apart in rows 3-4 ft apart, similar to how you might plan a row of peppers for airflow.

-Sorting your seed packets by use is the fastest way to choose cultivars.
-Salad and snacking varieties give small, sweet fruit, slicers fill sandwiches, paste types cook down thick, and beefsteaks grow huge but need strong cages and warm weather.
+Choose tomato cultivars by harvest pattern before romance.
+Salad and snacking varieties give steady small fruit, slicers fill sandwiches, paste types ripen in useful batches for sauce, and beefsteaks need strong cages plus warm weather.

 Matching growth habit to space keeps maintenance realistic.
-Compact determinates like many patio or paste types work in containers and small beds, while indeterminate heirlooms behave more like vigorous vines that need tall stakes and regular pruning of suckers.
+Compact determinates like many patio or paste types work in containers and small beds, while indeterminate heirlooms behave like vigorous vines that need tall stakes and regular sucker pruning.

 Balancing earliness and flavor helps in short seasons like Zone 3-5.
 Early maturing types with 60-70 day harvest windows ripen before frost, similar to how gardeners pick quick crops like radishes for cool spring beds.